Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/06-versal-system-design-clocking-tutorial/README.md

    * Keep this file open for now.
 2. The data output of the AI Engine is at 32-bit and at a high clock frequency.
 To reduce the possibilities of dropping data, you can attach the `s2mm` kernel to the AI Engine with a larger datawidth (eg. 64-bits) and the clock frequency to `s2mm` to keep relative bandwidth the same.
 To do this the Vitis Compiler will auto instantiate a Clock Converter block and Datawidth Converter block to make sure connectivity is achieved.
    * Open the `s2mm.cpp` in `./pl_kernels` to see that the line `23` has 64-bit defined for both input and output.
 3. Because the `s2mm` kernel is running slower than the AI Engine output, you need to override the clock provided to it in **Step 2**.
-That was just for kernel compilation, and linking is to make sure that clock is connected correctly.
+That was just for kernel compilation and linking is to make sure that clock is connected correctly.
 In the `system.cfg` file uncomment these lines:
     ```ini
     [clock]
     freqHz=200000000:s2mm.ap_clk
     tolerance=1000000:s2mm.ap_clk
     ```
     Here you are telling the `v++` linker to override the default clock frequency to 200 MHz for the `s2mm` kernel, and setting the clock tolerance to 1 MHz.
-By setting a tolerance you are giving the linker a better chance to make sure a clock can be generated and meet your bandwidth.
+By setting a tolerance you are giving the linker a better chance to make sure a clock can be generated that meets your bandwidth.
 4. With the changes made you can now run the following command:
     ```bash
     v++ --link --target hw --platform $PLATFORM_REPO_PATHS/xilinx_vck190_es1_base_202110_1/xilinx_vck190_es1_base_202110_1.xpfm s2mm.xo \